Center for the Study of the American Artist

 Location and Hours of Operation

 |Monday-Friday||10:00 AM — 4:00 PM|

 Appointments are dependent on staff availability.
-The Center is closed on all public holidays.
+The Center is closed on all federal holidays.

 The Center for the Study of the American Artist is located on the 5th Floor of the Samuel M.V.
 Hamilton Building.
 Please note that the research room is 68° F. We advise you to dress appropriately if you are not accustomed to working in cooler environments.

 If the work you have requested is a painting or sculpture in the Museum collection, you will meet at a different location, which will be noted in your correspondence with PAFA.

 - Appointments are limited to groups of 14 people or less, for a period of 1 hour.

 - Appointments must be made at least two (2) weeks in advance.
 If you need to reschedule or cancel, please provide at least 24 hours notice.